kerstenj/swep-ss2019/README.md

 Start python in the Termnal with `python`.
 Then type in the following commands.
   - `import plotly`
   - `plotly.tools.set_credentials_file(username='DemoAccount', api_key='lr1c37zw81')`
 You have to replace *DemoAccount* with your username and the API key with your own.
-You can find your API key [https://plot.ly/settings/api "here"].
+You can find your API key [here](https://plot.ly/settings/api).